 - Can look like paint has been dumped in the water or on shore where scum has dried.

 We have year-round educational signs posted at several waterbodies prone to harmful algal blooms in Clark County, you can find more information here on our current advisories page.
-Whenever recreating in an area prone to harmful algal blooms, its important to be aware of current conditions and be aware of surroundings before allowing children and small pets to enter the water.
-And it is important to remember, when in doubt, stay out!
+When recreating in an area prone to harmful algal blooms, its important to be aware of current conditions and be aware of surroundings before allowing children and small pets to enter the water.
+It is important to remember, when in doubt, stay out!

 It is important to avoid contact with areas of scum and activities that provide a higher risk of exposure during a harmful algal bloom event.
 We issue advisories to limit recreation when conditions are hazardous and can cause acute illness.
 When a harmful algal bloom is reported, we sample the waterbody once every Monday or Tuesday testing for microcystin (liver toxin) and anatoxin-a (neurotoxin).